imjoy-team/ImJoy/web/public/docs/api.md

 Example for concurrent execution of two plugins

-The code below will start two plugins almost simultaneously, but wait  wait for the result one after another.
+The code below will start two plugins almost simultaneously, but wait  for the result one after another.

 ```python
 p1 = api.run("name of plugin 1")